sofasurfer/tsanfleuron/README.md

-# Default Website Prototype
+# WP Theme Tsanfleuron

-Boilerplate for frontend development @ cubegrafik GmbH.
+Boilerplate for frontend development @ sofasurfer.

 Pork this project for future development